ComGPT: Detecting Local Community Structure with Large Language Models: Approach

 \section{Approach}

-We introduce a GPT-guided seed expansion algorithm named ComGPT, based on GPT-3.5-turbo.
+We introduce a GPT-guided seed expansion algorithm named ComGPT.
 This section begins with an overview of ComGPT, followed by detailed descriptions of each step of ComGPT.
+Table \ref{tab:notations} lists the important notations used in the paper.